Ryan Thomsons music biography

 both the Traditional and Touring Artist rosters of the New Hampshire State Council on the

-Arts He is a past winner of the Northeastern Regional award at the National Fiddle Contest
+Arts He is a past winner of the Northeastern USA Regional award at the National Fiddle

-performances on these instruments on his You Tube channel.
-In his spare time he enjoys
+his performances on these instruments on his You Tube channel.
+In his spare time he

 He is available to contribute his musical talent to charitable organizations.
 As an eligible